Certified Mail

 Both parties hold the full record.

 Discovery, trust, escrow, disputes, refunds — all application layer.
 Axiomatic needs a code review.
-It checks the trust topology, finds blader with a year of clean settlements, sends the REQUEST.
+It checks the trust topology, finds blader with a year of clean settlements, sends the ORDER.
 The protocol doesn’t know or care how axiomatic chose blader.
 You don’t add escrow to a CashApp payment.
 You just don’t pay people you don’t trust.

 💳↓ → 📧↑